kirisaki-vk/catppuccin-hyprland-dotfiles/README.md

 Catppuccin theme installation instaruction will come soon ...

-all screenshoots will be found at the [screenshot folder](screenshots/)
+All screenshoots will be found at the [screenshot folder](screenshots/)